 Our art collection also features works from a unique cycle of exhibitions on the theme of money: "Money in Painting", "Money in Fine Graphics", "Money in Caricatures" and "Money in Photographs".

-On the occasion of the centenary of the Bank of Lithuania, we are preparing a special album titled “The Art Collection of the Bank of Lithuania”, which will present the collection of works of art (paintings, ceramics, sculpture, stained glass) collected by the Bank of Lithuania in the interwar period and after 1990.
-The album is prepared by the Bank of Lithuania's Money Museum and should be released in the autumn of 2022.
+On the occasion of the centenary of the Bank of Lithuania, we prepared a special album titled “The Art Collection of the Bank of Lithuania”, which presents the collection of works of art (paintings, ceramics, sculpture, stained glass) collected by the Bank of Lithuania in the interwar period and after 1990.
+The album is prepared by the Bank of Lithuania's Money Museum.